-- The planned unit's start date of Interconnection Service is on or before the start of Delivery Year. - At a minimum, a Facilities Study Agreement has been executed for planned generation resources greater than 20 MWs and an Impact Study Agreement has been executed for planned generation resources less than or equal to 20 MWs, for the unit to participate in the Base Residual Auction. - An Interconnection Service Agreement (ISA) or Wholesale Market Participant Agreement (WMPA) has been executed for the unit to participate in an Incremental Auction. - A planned unit with an Interim ISA can offer only into the BRA or Incremental Auction for which the Interim ISA is valid. - A Capacity Modification for the planned unit has been submitted and "Provisionally Approved" in Capacity Exchange. - Planned Generation Capacity Resources must establish an RPM Credit Limit prior to an RPM Auction.
+- The planned unit's start date of Interconnection Service is on or before the start of Delivery Year. - At a minimum, a Facilities Study Agreement has been executed for planned generation resources greater than 20 MWs and an Impact Study Agreement has been executed for planned generation resources less than or equal to 20 MWs, for the unit to participate in the Base Residual Auction. planned generation resources greater than 20 MW must be in the Phase III System Impact Study and planned generation resources less than or equal to 20 MW must be in the Phase II System Impact Study, for the unit to participate in the Base Residual Auction. - An Generation Interconnection Interconnection Service Agreement (ISAGIA) or Wholesale Market Participant Agreement (WMPA) has been executed for the unit to participate in an Incremental Auction. - A planned unit with an Interim ISA can offer only into the BRA or Incremental Auction for which the Interim ISA is valid. - A Capacity Modification for the planned unit has been submitted and "Provisionally Approved" in Capacity Exchange.

-- Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction. - If the Planned Generation Capacity Resource was committed through the Base Residual Auction and the ISA is not received prior to opening of the bid window for the First Incremental Auction, the status of the Capacity Modification will be changed from "Provisionally Approved" to "Denied" so that the planned generation will no longer be included in a resource provider's Capacity Exchange Generation Resource portfolio. - If an ISA is eventually executed with a start date of Interconnection Service that is on or before the start of the Delivery Year, a new Capacity Modification will need to be submitted and "Provisionally Approved" in order to be re-included in a resource provider's Capacity Exchange Generation Resource portfolio. - If the Planned Generation Capacity Resource is delayed and has not commenced Interconnection Service by the start date of the Capacity Modification, the status of the Capacity Modification will be changed from "Provisionally Approved" to "Denied".
+- Planned Generation Capacity Resources must establish an RPM Credit Limit prior to an RPM Auction. - Credit requests should be made to PJM's Treasury Department at least two weeks prior to an RPM Auction. - If the Planned Generation Capacity Resource was committed through the Base Residual Auction and the ISA GIA is not received prior to opening of the bid window for the First Incremental Auction, the status of the Capacity Modification will be changed from "Provisionally Approved" to "Denied" so that the planned generation will no longer be included in a resource provider's Capacity Exchange Generation Resource portfolio. - If an ISA GIA is eventually executed with a start date of Interconnection Service that is on or before the start of the Delivery Year, a new Capacity Modification will need to be submitted and "Provisionally Approved" in order to be re-included in a resource provider's Capacity Exchange Generation Resource portfolio. - If the Planned Generation Capacity Resource is delayed and has not commenced Interconnection Service by the start date of the Capacity Modification, the status of the Capacity Modification will be changed from "Provisionally Approved" to "Denied".
 A new Capacity Modification will need to be submitted and approved with a start date that corresponds to the start date of Interconnection Service.